Chuck Smith from Calvary Chapel entertains Rick Warren

 Just another example of the continous shape -shifting of the “leaders”.
 I wonder if there are many out there that have any firm convictions about anything, lol!
 Lord help us all…

-3. Burning Lamp says:
+3. blank Burning Lamp says:

 Christian man, did you know that they fired the man who had tried to keep the bookstore clean – that being Paul Smith, Chuck’s brother?
 Yet they tolerate error after error and let the leaven grow throughout the association.